Good careers education, information, advice and guidance supports school and college aims and outcomes.

 recommend or produce resources that suit the needs of your students, or assist in training e.g. for The Real Game series and for all ages and stages;

 train and support staff e.g. in delivering the programme or focusing on a specific group need

 deliver groupwork e.g. Oxbridge preparation or studying abroad;

 deliver 1-1 guidance for any age group, using tools such as your own program or Morrisby online;

 evaluate provision or advise on an evaluation schedule.

 Best practice is recognised through career accreditation frameworks which are now recommended in 2018 statutory guidance.
-I co-wrote and currently support and assess schools with Career Mark which is one of 11 UK career accreditation frameworks licensed by the Quality in Careers Standard.
+I co-wrote and currently support and assess schools with Career Mark which is one of one of 11 Licensed Awarding Bodies for Quality in Careers .
 If you would like to understand what it means to work towards a quality award and prepare for assessment, do get in touch.

 A free careers leader toolkit is available to download.
 This comprehensively guides new and experienced careers leaders in providing CEIAG that meets the Quality in Careers Standard.
 I wrote the toolkit for national software company, CASCAID.
 Down load it here.